strangerstudios/pmpro-courses/readme.txt

 4. A course page on the site frontend showing overview content, a registration box with required levels, and a list of lessons.

 == Changelog ==

+= 1.2.2 - 2023-06-28 =
+* BUG FIX: Fixed and issue with TutorLMS integration.
+Clicking Preview lesson button was causing redirect instead of actually preview the lesson.
+* BUG FIX: Fixed an issue with default and LifterLMS modules enabled at the same time.
+LifterLMS courses were giving 404 errors due conflicts with default CPT and Lifter permalinks.

 = 1.2.1 - 2023-01-19 =
 * ENHANCEMENT: If a course requires only one membership level, redirect directly to the checkout for that level instead of the level select page.
 * ENHANCEMENT: Added a small hint when adding a lesson to a course to indicate the lesson is being added to the course.